Get involved with caring for the Chilterns, and meet new friends along the way…

 We are particularly keen to hear from anybody who might like to help us in the places listed below.
 If you are interested and would like more information, please contact Brian Lawson, the Secretary of the Rights of Way Group on 01494 815814.

-Central Bedfordshire – around Flamstead, Markyate, Houghton Regis and the parishes from Hyde beyond Luton to Barton-le-Clay and Harlington.
+Central Bedfordshire – Houghton Regis, Potten End and Whipsnade, and the parishes from Barton-le-Clay beyond Luton to Hyde including Barton-le-Clay, Chalton, Harlington, Hyde, Shillington, Streatley, Sundon and Toddington,

 If you are able to help you will be playing a significant part in keeping the ever popular path network in the Chilterns in a condition that enables walkers and riders to enjoy the countryside to the full.

-The Chiltern Society is about to take ownership of a fantastic nature reserve at Marlow Common (North)
+The Chiltern Society has taken over maintenance and control of a fantastic nature reserve at Marlow Common (North)

 Most of the year, it's alive with wildlife.